RLR-GitHub/RLR-GitHub/README.md

 ## 🚀 About This Project

-Welcome to <span style="color:#ff0080; font-weight:bold;">RLR-GitHub</span> – where innovation meets style!
+Welcome to **RLR-GitHub** – where innovation meets style!
 This project is all about pushing boundaries, embracing bold ideas, and making every pixel pop.
 If you love vibrant colors, confident code, and a touch of flair, you’re in the right place.

 ---